Learn more about our staff below, organized alphabetically within program area. View our organizational chart here.

 (303) 871-4614| E-Mail

 Thomas previously served as the Assistant Director of Arizona State University's Intergroup Relations Center, where he coordinated diversity education programs, provided social justice training, and served as a diversity consultant for the ASU and larger community.
-In his eight years at ASU, he also served as liaison to the LGBTIQ community and Advisor to the LGBTQ Student Coalition.
+In his eight years at ASU, he also served as liaison to the LGBTIQ communities and advisor to the LGBTQ Student Coalition.

 more about Thomas Walker

 He has been engaged in the diversity and social justice field for more than two decades, working with NCCJ-Anytown, the National Coalition-Building Institute, the Southern Institute for Education and Research, C Harris Companies, Inc, the Social Justice Training Institute, and the University of Michigan-based Multiversity Intergroup Dialogue (MIGR) Research Project.
-He has taught in DU's undergraduate International Living-Learning Community and graduate Higher Education programs; and currently serves as a on the Editorial Board of the Journal on Diversity in Higher Education.
+He has taught in DU's undergraduate International Living-Learning Community and graduate Higher Education programs; and currently serves on the editorial board of the Journal on Diversity in Higher Education.

 Thomas studied at the Victoria University of Manchester (England), completed his bachelor's degree in Interpersonal and Group Communication at Tulane University, and earned both his Master's and doctorate in Intercultural Communication at Arizona State University.
-Thomas' DU Portfolio site
+DU Portfolio site